 “This is a highly volatile industrial process and toxic process and it does not belong near children,” said Protect Our Children organizer Diane Sipe.

 Protect Our Children and the concerned parents fighting the well now are hoping to get what is know as an “institutional overlay,” which would prohibit drilling within two miles of any school in two neighboring townships--Adams and Middlesex.

 Amy Nassif went before the Adams Township Board of Supervisors Monday night with the proposal.
 She said the idea of creating a buffer zone and the data she presented to support the health and safety benefits of the buffer were well received, but she was concerned that the members did not take action.

 Nassif and others will go before the Middlesex Board of Supervisors Wednesday night with the same requests plus an argument that the placement of the well pad is in violation of zoning laws.

 “It is zoned ‘residential, agricultural’ and [the law] is very specific, they have a plethora and a whole entire list of what is permitted in this area and unconventional drilling is not permitted,” said Nassif who is the mother of a kindergartner and a fifth grader in the Mars Area School District.

 The zoning law would not only impact the two miles around the Mars Area schools, it would also ban wells near Holy Sepulcher School, which is the only school in Middlesex Township.
-Holy Sepulcher School with its 160 students is about four overland miles from the Geyer Farm site but much closer to other wells that are already in operation.
+Holy Sepulcher School, with its 160 students, is about four overland miles from the Geyer Farm site but much closer to other wells that are already in operation.

-Nassif said she is pursuing the idea of state legislation mandating a two-mile buffer around schools.
+Nassif said she is pursuing the idea of state legislation mandating a two-mile buffer around all schools.
 She has had conversations with local House and Senate members but has not yet been successful in encouraging them to draft legislation.